 "Instead of being essential workers, we feel like we're expendable out there.
 We feel like we're not being taken care of," said Mike Caref with the National Association of Letter Carriers.

 The Illinois State Association of Letter Carriers rally in Federal Plaza is one of eight held across the state where workers aired several grievances against the U.S. Postal Service.
-One is being more transparency in their contract negotiations, which have been ongoing since their contract expired May 2023.
+One is being more transparent in their contract negotiations, which have been ongoing since their contract expired May 2023.

 "They've been working without a contract for over a year, and it's high time that those negotiations take place and that they get a fair contract," said Congressman Chuy Garcia.